A Student's Account of the HPAT®-Ireland Exam

 My friend and I were split up into different exam halls.
 The exam hall I was in was really big and it fitted around 100 students in it.
 We all had to leave our coats and bags at the back of the hall and we were only allowed have pencils, rubbers and sharpeners on our desks.
 Once everyone was seated at their designated tables the first section of the exam was handed out and we were given very strict instructions.

 Once the exam started I didn’t have time to think about my nerves or anything else.
 Everyone was so focussed on getting each section finished.
 I found the exam quite difficult; some of the questions were very abstract.
 I found the techniques I had learned in my preparation course extremely useful and time saving.
 When the exam was finished I was so relieved, I wasn’t sure how well I did but it was over, that was all that mattered.

 The results were out on the 27th of June.
 I got a text from my friend at half one in the morning saying that they had been released.
 I was too nervous to check straight away so I waited until the morning even though I didn’t get much sleep that night!
 They sent an email telling me that my results were available.
 I had to click on a link and then enter my email address and candidate id to see them.
 I was so nervous scrolling down the page to see my result.
 I was happy enough with it, it was above average.
-Looking back on the whole experience of doing the HPAT[®-Ireland Exam exam] I am so glad I decided to do it.
+Looking back on the whole experience of doing the HPAT Exam I am so glad I decided to do it.
 I would have really regretted not going for it.
-Now I just have to wait for the results of the Leaving Cert.!

 Get a Free Guide

 Get our Free 2018 HPAT®-Ireland Exam Information Guide posted to you!
 Simply enter your details here: Free HPAT®-Ireland Exam Information Guide